App Support.

 For more information on DNS setup, as well as troubleshooting help, please see Configuring DNS and WINS settings.

-• Mode: The DNS Mode for the connection, please see Configuring DNS and WINS settings for more information.
+• Mode: The DNS Mode for the connection.
+This controls how DNS settings are applied while the VPN connection is active.
+Please see Configuring DNS and WINS settings for more information.

 • Ignore DNS settings sent by the VPN server: Any DNS Servers, Domains, or WINS servers pushed by the server will not be used.